-After several months of development work, TVC are proud to launch the all-new ColcheK2 unit.
-The new system has a digital display, depth measurement and threshold facility (which were not available on the previous system) and has had a complete overhaul of the internal electronics.
-The ColcheK2 now has a one-button facility which eliminates errors in the initial set up, allowing far greater accuracy than was previously available.
+The ColcheK2 system has a digital display, depth measurement and threshold facility (which were not available on the previous system) and has had a complete overhaul of the internal electronics.
+The ColcheK2 has a one-button facility which eliminates errors in the initial set up, allowing for greater accuracy than was previously available.
 Based on the eddy current technique, the new unit is lighter, faster to set up and use and gives instant pass / fail indications with the easy to read and colour changing display.

 The ColcheK2 system is a compact and rugged unit which utilises a remote field, through transmission Eddy Current technique.
 Through transmission probes are similar to differential probes – in basic terms, it’s two coils into two packages – and is, therefore, unaffected by temperature and lift off.
 Through transmission probes detect corrosion and wall thinning remote from the drive coil allowing the below-ground inspection of planted steel lighting columns, without excavation around the column base.